roma-glushko/frens/README.md

 ### Friends

-Similarly to `Locations`, The basic information about `Friend` can be added using the similar syntax:
+Similarly to `Locations`, the basic information about `Friend` can be added using a similar syntax:

 ```text
 Michael Harry Scott (aka "The World's Best Boss"), my Dunder Mifflin boss, is a great friend of mine #office @Scranton